-See "General Prerequisites" on page 29 and the Audit Report Prerequisites in "Generating Container Audit Reports" in this chapter.
+See "General Prerequisites" on page 29 and the Audit Report Prerequisites in "Generating Container Audit Reports" on page 177.

-1. Choose "Report include users" from the "Edit report filter" menu.
+1. Choose Report include users from the Edit report filter menu.

 AUDITCON displays a list of the audit filter's users to be included in audit reports.
-Initially, this menu contains only an asterisk to indicate that all users are included, but you can edit the menu (as described for "Report exclude users") to specify a few users.
+Initially, this menu contains only an asterisk to indicate that all users are included, but you can edit the menu (as described for Report exclude users) to specify a few users.

-2. When you have finished defining all the filter criteria, return to the "Edit report filter" menu (1502) and press Esc.
+2. When you have finished defining all the filter criteria, return to the Edit report filter menu (1502) and press Esc.

-AUDITCON gives you the option of choosing "Yes" to save the changes or "No" to leave the filters unchanged.
+AUDITCON gives you the option of choosing Yes to save the changes or No to leave the filters unchanged.

-If you choose "Yes" to save the changes, AUDITCON prompts you to enter the name of the filter file.
+If you choose Yes to save the changes, AUDITCON prompts you to enter the name of the filter file.